 It’s much easier to design code to emit useful information from day one than it is to try and glue that functionality on once primary development is complete.
 Monitoring needs to be a holistic exercise: Software supply chain, resource usage, logs and events, even cost anomalies.
 Seeing a massive spike in network egress costs could be an indicator of a compromised node.

-Engineers at smaller startups may be more comfortable with understanding and mitigating cloud infrastructure security risks.
+Engineers at smaller startups may be more comfortable with understanding and mitigating cloud security challenges and risks.
 However, engineering staff from enterprise organizations that may be just starting their journey into the cloud and agile development may have a skills gap.

 It should be a top priority to plan and implement staff training programs on modern attack vectors and security techniques, as well as cloud infrastructure.
 Training also has the added benefit of boosted morale and engagement.